University of Technology Sydney

 Lecture slides and pre-work materials will be available prior to each class.

-Although lectures and workshops are recorded, it is expected that all students will attend all of their allocated classes.
+Although lectures are recorded, it is expected that all students will attend all of their allocated classes.

 To avoid legal implications and protect privacy, please note that students are not allowed to share audio and/or visual recording including photography of classes for this subject.